 Tactical Electronics releases NEW SWIFT Video Scope

-BROKEN ARROW, Okla — Tactical Electronics new SWIFT Video Scope features an 8mm distal tip and 4-way articulation.
+BROKEN ARROW, OKLAHOMA: Tactical Electronics new SWIFT Video Scope features an 8mm distal tip and 4-way articulation.
 Video is viewable through the built-in eyepiece, on any Tactical Electronics monitor, or an Android device with the TE View App.
 The 8mm distal tip provides illumination by an integrated UV LED.

 The camera head moves in four directions (160 up, 130 down, 100 left and right) and is controlled via fine-touch paddles.
 The SWIFT Video Scope is available with a 12″ or 24″ long probe.
 The SWIFT Video Scope features a rugged, locking Tactical Accessory Port (TAP) that provides USB 2.0, 100Mbps Ethernet, and 12VDC power in.
 The USB and Ethernet interfaces can be used to stream video to any Tactical Electronics Monitor, ATAK, TE View App, or MANET radios.
 All SWIFT products offer Stand By mode to help preserve battery life and provide a quick return to video within 10 seconds.